Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-attach.md

 ### Attach a Contact to a Value [POST /contacts/{id}/values/attach]
 Attaching a Value to a Contact will associate the Value with the Contact.
 The Contact then "has" that Value.
 In a checkout Transaction, specifying the  `contactId` as a payment source will resolve to all associated Values for the Contact to be considered for the Transaction.

 If `Value.isGenericCode=false` then the Value cannot be shared and `Value.contactId` will be the ID of the Contact attached to it.
-If `Value.isGenericCode=true` then the Value can be shared, `Value.contactId` will remain `null`, and you must [list the Value's Contacts](#reference/0/values/list-a-value's-attached-contacts) to see all Contacts attached to the Value.
+If `Value.isGenericCode=true` then depending on whether the generic code has `genericCodeOptions.perContact` properties either a new Value will be created during the attach or the Contact will be given a reference to the original generic value.
+You must [list the Value's Contacts](#reference/0/values/list-a-value's-attached-contacts) to see all Contacts attached to the Value.

 + Parameter
     + id (string) - the ID of the Contact to attach Value to.